Elder Neglect Lawyer

 If You Suspect Elder Neglect

 If you suspect a loved one, a neighbor, or someone you encounter at an assisted living facility or nursing home is suffering from elder neglect or abuse, you need to take action.
 If the person is in a dangerous condition and his or her life is at risk, call 911 immediately to get the medical treatment needed.
 If the victim doesn’t appear to be in immediate danger, call Adult Protective Services at (877) 477-3646 or (877) 4-R-SENIORS.
 Lastly, you’ll want to contact a concerned and experienced elder neglect attorney.
-Long Beach attorney Travis Siegel of Siegel Law has dedicated his practice to fighting for the rights of the elderly and is always willing to represent them and their families.
+Elder abuse attorney Travis Siegel of Siegel Law has dedicated his practice to fighting for the rights of the elderly and is always willing to represent them and their families.
 Call 562-645-4145 for a free consultation.

 What is Elder Neglect?